ShortChangedDegen/Scd.ProjectX.Client/README.md

 Adding `.AddProjectXClientServices` to your HostBuilder will add all the necessary classes to the appropriate ServiceCollection.

-Obviously, it isn't necessary to use this extension method if you're not worried about `ProjectXApi` and `ProjectXHub`.
+It isn't necessary to use this extension method if you're not worried about `ProjectXApi` and `ProjectXHub`.

 All registered services are located using the interface they implement, so ProjectXApi is located using something like `app.Services.GetService<IProjectXApi>()`.